 How much deposit do I need to pay?

-The deposit required for 2017 is 35%, unless agreed otherwise.
+The deposit required is 35%, unless agreed otherwise.